google/skia/site/user/api/SkPaint_Reference.md

 bool canComputeFastBounds() const
 </pre>

-Returns true if <a href="#Paint">Paint</a> does not include elements requiring extensive computation to compute <a href="undocumented#Device">Device</a> bounds of drawn geometry.
+returns true if settings allow for fast bounds computationReturns true if <a href="#Paint">Paint</a> does not include elements requiring extensive computation to compute <a href="undocumented#Device">Device</a> bounds of drawn geometry.
 For instance, <a href="#Paint">Paint</a> with <a href="undocumented#Path_Effect">Path Effect</a>
 always returns false.